fazpass/fia-documentation/README.md

 ## Request OTP with a premade activity

-To request an OTP with premade activity, you have to create a class-level variable and assign it in the activity `onCreate()` method.
+Requesting an OTP with premade activity is easier than requesting an OTP with custom-made activity.
+Use this one if you don't want to make your own view/UI.

 ### 1. Create a class-level variable with type `OtpActivitySettings`